TheVisualHub/VisualFactory/README.md

 ## ⚖️ ETHICAL USE POLICY

 _All scripts, illustrative materials, and tools provided here are strictly for **educational, non-commercial & academic use only**._
+These scripts can be executed only with **UCSF ChimeraX**.
+ChimeraX is licensed separately under the [UCSF ChimeraX License](https://www.rbvi.ucsf.edu/chimerax/docs/license.html)
+Users must comply with the ChimeraX license when using these scripts.
-Please use them responsibly and uphold the highest standards of scientific integrity and ethics.
+Please use these materials responsibly and uphold the highest standards of scientific integrity and ethics.
-This repository relies on UCSF ChimeraX, which is licensed under the [UCSF ChimeraX License](https://www.rbvi.ucsf.edu/chimerax/docs/license.html)

 ---